 The Kantō Region

-Prior to the Ōnin-Bunmei War, the Kantō Region witnessed a series of major battles including the Kyōtoku Conflict, the Chōkyō Conflict, and the Eishō Conflict.
-These arose out of a three-way power struggle between the Koga kubō, the Yamauchi-Uesugi family who served as the deputy shōgun of Kantō, and the Ōgigayatsu-Uesugi family who were a non-lineal branch of the Yamauchi-Uesugi family.
+Prior to the Ōnin-Bunmei War, the Kantō witnessed a series of major battles including the Kyōtoku War, the Chōkyō Conflict, and the Eishō Conflict.
+These arose out of a three-way power struggle between the Koga kubō, the Yamauchi-Uesugi family who served as the deputy shōgun of Kantō, and the Ōgigayatsu-Uesugi family who were a non-lineal branch of the Yamanouchi-Uesugi family.